Gozdeusz/Spellside/README.md

 *Level 1.
 Editor view.
 This level presents a journey from a forest and mountain setting to a sanctuary where the boss battle takes place.*

 ![level 2](/screenshots/level_2.jpeg)
 *Level 2.
 Editor view.
-The level takes you on a journey up a mountain, after which you jump down into a valley where the boss awaits*
+The level takes you on a journey up a mountain, after which you jump down into a valley where the boss awaits.*

 ### 2. Performance Optimization
 To ensure smooth gameplay, I implemented several key optimization passes across the levels, significantly reducing CPU and GPU overhead: